Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Of course, this model is still quite a distance away from being a plausible model of the Republic of Letters, but it has some of the most important base features you would expect from such a model.

-Now the question remains how you could go on with this model, but also how to go on with Agent-based Modeling in general!
+Now the question remains how you could go on with this model, but also how to go on with Agent-Based Modeling in general!

 ### 3.1 Suggestions for extending the model
 You already may have come up with your own ideas for extending the model, but we want to give you at least some inspiration for further extensions.
 Importantly, we want to suggest to you some features that have strong connections to the historical subject matter and which raise some interesting modelling challenges: